sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 Note, when specifying a custom template, you must list the file and its key.
 Also, if you want grouping, make sure the objects expose a public Group property of type string as the binding logic uses this.

-To better support a responsive UI experience, the framework provides a waiting spinner and loading message on the galleryís dropdown when it is trying to asynchronously load a large number of items.
+To better support a responsive UI experience, the framework provides a waiting spinner and loading message on the gallery‚Äôs dropdown when it is trying to asynchronously load a large number of items.
 The *LoadingMessage* can be updated at runtime or set statically using the *loadingMessage* attribute.
-Note, to get this default behavior, no heavy code should be put in the galleryís constructor since it will block the UI thread and prevent the spinner from showing up.
+Note, to get this default behavior, no heavy code should be put in the gallery‚Äôs constructor since it will block the UI thread and prevent the spinner from showing up.
 The loading message only appears in drop down galleries (not in-inline).

 All items added to the ItemCollection must be created on the main UI thread as these ultimately become the content of buttons added to the gallery popup control.